CottageLabs/uniboard/README.md

 * The "loc" field will be a geopoint in the ES index, which will allow us to do geo-location, distance searching, etc
 * "price" should be a float
 * "abuse" should be an int, which indicates the number of times this advert has been flagged
+* "deactivated" is a boolean which indicates whether the advert has been (temporarily or permanently) removed from sale
+* "deleted" is a boolean which indicates that the admin has (permanently) removed the item from sale

 ## API